Pelvic Floor PT

 - Advise in stretching techniques to reduce tightness through the pelvic floor

 - Assess for pelvic floor strength and areas of tightness, and dose exercises specifically to strengthen this muscle group

 - Soft tissue mobilization and stretching can reduce pain associated with endometriosis

-Atlantic’s Pelvic Floor PT, Theresa, has a private treatment room in Freehold for pelvic floor patients.
+Atlantic’s first Pelvic Floor PT, Theresa, started the Pelvic Health & Wellness Center.
+There are now 3 Pelvic Health & Wellness Centers, in Lakewood, Colts Neck, and Manasquan, each with private treatment rooms for pelvic floor patients.
 The evaluations and treatments are patient-led based on their level of comfort.

 What is that?
 Am I doing them right?

 A Kegel is a contraction of the pelvic floor musculature.
 These muscles span that bottom of the “bowl” that is your pelvis, created by tailbone/sacrum posterior and at each side by the ilium (hips bones to pubic bones).
 It is typically cued by “contracting the muscles that stop the flow of urine or gas,” “pulling up and in,” “zipping up the lower part of tight jeans”

 Kegels are not for everyone.
 As with any muscle group, the pelvic floor needs to be able to both contract and relax.
 If your pain or dysfunction is coming from tightness in this muscle group, Kegels may not be appropriate for you.
 In this case, the muscles of the pelvic floor need to be lengthened and stretched first.
 Then strengthening can be addressed if it is appropriate.

 Functions of the Pelvic Floor